 When we receive a referral from a member of the public, we undertake an immediate risk assessment where we decide if we need to take urgent action.

 During the Covid-19 pandemic, we'll continue to process high-risk cases where we've identified the need to restrict a registrants practice.
-This means that we're only contacting healthcare professionals in a small number of high-risk cases.

 If we identify a registrant that poses a high risk, we'll need to take steps to restrict their practice.
 In these situations, we'll likely need more information from you to do this.
 We would be grateful if you could provide us with this information as soon as you can.